manateeit/mit-psa/docs/billing.md

 This approach ensures:
 - Exact match between total tax and sum of allocated taxes
 - Consistent and predictable allocation
-- Proper handling of discounts and refunds
+- Proper handling of discounts and credits
 - Accurate tax basis for partial returns or refunds

 When you insert or update invoice items, the system records tax_amount and tax_rate in invoice_items, which are then included in the invoice totals.